edsoncelio/loki/docs/sources/send-data/promtail/logrotation/_index.md

 At any point in time, there may be three processes working on a log file as shown in the image below.
 ![block_diagram](./logrotation-components.png)

 1. Appender - A writer that keeps appending to a log file.
-This can be your application or some system daemons like Syslog, Docker log driver or Kubelet, etc.
+This can be your application or some system daemons like Syslog, Docker log driver or `kubelet`, etc.
 2. Tailer - A reader that reads log lines as they are appended, for example, agents like Promtail.
 3. Log Rotator - A process that rotates the log file either based on time (for example, scheduled every day) or size (for example, a log file reached its maximum size).